PeterO2309/Bertelsmann-Scholarship-2020-2021-Cloud-Track/README.md

     (zWkVGXi1CCU+6UgnwQ7ruThRfnxuSKthrg6DLE+ECJdOUhEJ6g3jkwuHISfjPHPRfR2lW1tjdl4mRC76LjlR8A==)
 - Container name("images").

+#### Summary
+- Add the necessary environment variables to connect to the SQL database in ```config.py```.
+- Then, add the necessary environment variables to connect to the Blob storage container in ```config.py```.
+- Add the necessary code in ```models.py``` to work with the BlobServiceClient to upload new images and delete any images that are replaced.
+- Run the app on your local machine, and check that the animals are correctly populated from the SQL database.
+- Add some images for each animal.
+You should be able to check back in your blob container and see that new images were added, and they should populate back to the main page.

 ### Azure Storage Blob Library for Python
 In order to interact with our Azure blob storage from within the Python web app, we'll need the Azure Storage Blob Library(https://pypi.org/project/azure-storage-blob/).
 Note that you can install this with ```pip install azure-storage-blob```, and you'll need to make sure to include the library in your ```requirements.txt``` file in your own apps.